Sundown town

-Discriminatory policies and actions distinguish sundown towns from towns that have no black residents for demographic reasons.
-Historically, towns have been confirmed as sundown towns by newspaper articles, county histories, and Works Progress Administration files, corroborated by tax or U.S. census records showing an absence of black people or sharp drop in the black population between two censuses.
+Black Americans were also impacted through widespread and often well-documented exclusionary policies.
+These discriminatory policies and actions distinguish sundown towns from towns that have no Black residents for demographic reasons.
+Historically, towns have been confirmed as sundown towns by newspaper articles, county histories, and Works Progress Administration files; this information has been corroborated by tax or U.S. census records showing an absence of Black people or a sharp drop in the Black population between two censuses.